selbekk/stucky/README.md

 // Set up options
 const opts = {
-    topMargin: 0,   // If you have a fixed header, this px value will let you account for it
+    // If you have a fixed header, this px value will let you account for it
+    topMargin: 0,
-    allowance: 0    // Remove the header this px value before the end of the table };
+    // Remove the header this px value before the end of the table
+    allowance: 0,
+    // Space separated class names to apply to the table wrapper
+    wrapperClasses: ''
+};

 // Initiate them